The Ultimate Guide to Kajmakčalan

-Mount Voras – Kajmakčalan is an international high mountain pass at an elevation of 2.524m (8,281ft) above the sea level, located on the border between Greece and the southern Republic of Macedonia.
+Mount Voras-Kajmakčalan is an international high mountain pass at an elevation of 2.524m (8,281ft) above the sea level, located on the border of Greece and the Republic of North Macedonia.
 It's one of the highest roads of the country.

 Pic: Zoran Ristic